mwhorse46/pyconf_2022_decorators_generators_workshop/README.md

   - Descriptors as Decorators
 - Decorator Chaining
 - Applications
-  - Extending existing functionality using decorators
+  - Extending existing functionality using decorators.
-  - Access Control using decorators (Security)
+  - Access Control using decorators (Security).
   - Wrapping Function into Classes using Decorators.
   - Registering plugins using Decorators.
   - Dependancy Injection using Decorators.
   - Working of Route Decorator ( FastAPI & Flask ).
-  - Creating @property decorator
+  - Creating @property decorator.
+  - Converting generators to context managers.

 ### Generators